nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Change the `CUSTOMER_INDEX` of `addorder` command to be optional when a customer's order list is open** <br>
     - **Problem:** Currently, we made the customer's index needed to be specified for `addorder` when the customer's order list is open but related commands like `editorder` and `filterorder` do not require a customer's index to be supplied.
     - **Solution:** We planned to make the customer's index for `addorder` optional when a particular customer's order list is already displayed.
-    - **Rationale:** User to remember the customer's index which seems unnecessary.
+    - **Rationale:** Requiring the user to remember the customer's index seems unnecessary.

 2. **Allows detection of wrong prefix for commands**
     - **Problem:** Currently, we only detect the relevant prefix for each command and treat every other prefix as part of the input.